tosin2013/the-pragmatic-coders/README.md

 1. Push your changes to the main branch
 2. Go to your repository settings
 3. Under "GitHub Pages", select the main branch as the source
-4. Your site will be published at `https://[username].github.io/[repository-name]/`
+4. Your site will be published at `https://tosin2013.github.io/the-pragmatic-coders`

 ## License

-© 2025 MiniMax Press.
+© 2025 Tosin Akinsoho.
 All rights reserved.

 *This is a work of fiction.
 Names, characters, businesses, places, events, and incidents are either the products of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.*